Skip to main content

 Downloading Example Data

-For this tutorial, we'll use a sample SQLite database for a fictional coffee company called ABC Coffee Co.
-Follow these steps to download the example data:
+For this tutorial, you can use a sample SQLite database for a fictional coffee company called ABC Coffee Co.

 Configuring the Agent

-Now you need to update the agent configuration to use the SQLite database and import the CSV files.
-Open the configs/agents/abc_coffee_info.yaml
+Now, update the agent configuration to use the SQLite database and import the CSV files.
+Open the configs/agents/abc_coffee_info.yaml file and add the csv_directories option to the action_request_processor component configuration.
+This option specifies the directory where the CSV files are located.

 Here's what you need to modify in the configuration file: